 In the privacy of your own car, you can laugh as loud as you want or shout out the answers to questions.
 So don't hold back when you play these games — laugh, yell, or sing your hearts out.
-The ideas are well suited to driving as they don't involve writing.
+Check out this gallery for even more ideas!

 Eating an Alphabet